About the Graduate School Diversity Office

 Programs and Activities (Recruitment, Funding, Retention and Graduation)

-If you have questions about the following programs and activities, please call the Office for Diversity in Graduate Education at 612.625.6858.
+If you have questions about the following programs and activities, please call the Graduate School Diversity Office at 612.625.6858.

 Prospective Student Advising